-Cross Listed Tab ☐ Check this box only if there is a duplicate, active, cross-listed version of this course. ☐ If yes, check the box; then select the cross-listed course.
-Units/Hours Tab [asccc] [editor] [video] ☐ Course Units/Hours: Enter the number of lecture hours and/or laboratory hours. ☐ Min Outside-of-Class Hours: Use this calculator to determine outside-of-class hours.
+Cro oss Listed Tab Check this box only if there is a duplicate, active, cross-listed version of this course. ☐ If yes, check the box; then select the cross-listed course.
+Un nits/Hours Tab [asccc] [editor] [video] Course Units/Hours: Enter the number of lecture hours and/or laboratory hours.
+Min Outside-of-Class Hours: Use this calculator to determine outside-of-class hours.
 Repeatability: Select the appropriate number of repeats. ☐ If repeatable, enter a justification.
 Only courses that are repeatable at UC or CSU are eligible for repetition (with very few exceptions).
-See this Ed Code description of repeatable courses.
-Course Objectives Tab [asccc] [editor] [video] Course Objectives: Add an entry and enter a declarative sentence for each objective.
-Requisites Tab [asccc] [editor] [video] ☐ Requisites: Add an entry for each prerequisite or corequisite course and select: ☐ Requisite Type (prerequisite, corequisite, etc.) ☐ Requisite Type (prerequisite, corequisite, etc.) ☐ Type of Requisite (how requisite is related to base course) □ Subject ☐ Requisite Course Entrance Skills Tab [editor] [video] ☐ Entry Skill: Add an entry skill for each prerequisite or corequisite skill and ☐ Entry Skill: Fill in an entry skill that matches a requisite course outcome. ☐ Requisite Outcomes: Select the matching requisite outcome.
-Course SLO Tab [asccc] [editor] [video] ☐ Student Learning Outcomes: Add an entry for each SLO. ☐ If the course is GE applicable, select one or more appropriate GESLOs.
-Course Content Tab [asccc] [editor] [video] ☐ Course Content Outline: Type in a detailed outline of the course content. - Use the Insert Ordered List tool to create a numbered outline. - Each level should contain at least two entries.
-Do not use bullets or punctuation.
-Only paste unformatted text ("plain text").
+See this Ed Code description of repeatable courses .
+Co urse Objectives Tab [asccc] [editor] [video] Course Objectives: Click Add Item and enter a declarative sentence.
+Repeat for additional objectives.
+Re quisites Tab [asccc] [editor] [video] Requisites: Click Add Item to enter a course prerequisite or corequisite.
+Repeat for additional items: ☐ Requisite Type (prerequisite, corequisite, etc.) ☐ Type of Requisite (how requisite is related to base course) □ Subject □ Requisite Course Co ntent Review Tab Optional; no entry required.
+En trance Skills Tab [editor] [video] Entrance Skills: Click Add Item to add an entry skill link for each prerequisite or corequisite course Student Learning Outcome (SLO).
+Repeat for additional SLOs: ☐ Entry Skill: Fill in an entry skill that matches a requisite course SLO.
+Requisite Outcomes: Select the matching requisite course SLO.
+Co urse SLO Tab [asccc] [editor] [video] Student Learning Outcomes: Click Add Item to enter a course SLO.
+Repeat to add additional SLOs. ☐ If the course is GE applicable, select one or more appropriate GESLOs.
+Co urse Content Tab [asccc] [editor] [video] Course Content Outline: Type in a detailed outline of the course content.
+If you choose to paste text, only paste unformatted text ("plain text").
 Do not copy & paste lists!
-Watch this video first! ☐ Additional Laboratory Content Outline (for lecture+lab courses only): Type in a detailed outline of the laboratory content.
-Methods of Instruction Tab [asccc] [editor] [video] ☐ Methods: Type in a list of methods of instruction. - Use the Insert Unordered List tool to create a single-level bulleted list. - Do not create a numbered list. - Only paste unformatted text ("plain text").
-Do not copy & paste lists!
-Methods of Evaluation Tab [asccc] [editor] [video] ☐ Methods: Type in a list of methods of evaluation.
-Use the Insert Unordered List tool to create a single-level bulleted list.
+Watch this video first! - After typing in text, use the Insert/Remove Numbered List tool to create a numbered outline. - Each level of the numbered outline should contain at least two entries. - Do not use Bulleted Lists.
+Do not add punctuation.
+Additional Laboratory Content Outline (for lecture + lab courses only): Type in a detailed outline of the laboratory content.
+Create a numbered outline as described above.
+N/A ethods of Instruction Tab [asccc] [editor] [video] IVIC Methods: Type in a list of methods of instruction.
+If you choose to paste text, only paste unformatted text ("plain text").
+Do not copy & paste lists! - After typing in text, use the Insert/Remove Bulleted List tool to create a single-level bulleted list. - Do not create a numbered list.
+Me ethods of Evaluation Tab [asccc] [editor] [video] Methods: Type in a list of methods of evaluation.
+If you choose to paste text, only paste unformatted - text ("plain text").
+Do not copy & paste lists! - After typing in text, use the Insert/Remove Bulleted List tool to create a single-level bulleted list.